haskell/cabal/Cabal/doc/nix-local-build.rst

 Advanced solver options
 ^^^^^^^^^^^^^^^^^^^^^^^

+.. cfg-section:: advanced-solver

 Most users generally won't need these.

 .. cfg-field:: solver: modular
                --solver=modular
+    :synopsis: Which solver to use.

     This field is reserved to allow the specification of alternative dependency solvers.
 At the moment, the only accepted option is